-Regarding the traffic domain, MAS has been previously applied to it [10] [23], [24].
-But traffic has been also widely studied outside the scope of MAS, for example, the preliminary work by [25] used Strongly Typed Genetic Programming (STGP) to control the timings of traffic signals within a network of orthogonal intersections.
+Regarding the traffic domain, MAS has been previously applied to it [11] [26], [27].
+For example, Camurri et al. [28] propose two field-based mechanisms to control cars and traffic-lights.
+Its proposed driving policy guides cars towards their (forward) destinations avoiding the most crowded areas.
+On the other hand, traffic light control is based on a linear combination between a distance field and the locally perceived traffic field.
+Additionally, authors combine this driving policy and traffic light control in order to manage to avoid deadlocks and congestion.
+Traffic has been also widely studied outside the scope of MAS, for example, the preliminary work by [29] used Strongly Typed Genetic Programming (STGP) to control the timings of traffic signals within a network of orthogonal intersections.
 Their evaluation function computed the overall delay.